 Data from the Department of Defense's Joint Space

 Operations Center (JSOC) indicate that UARS fell to the Earth sometime between 11:23pm Eastern Friday night and 1:09am Saturday morning.
 At that point, the satellite passed over Canada, the African continent, and the Pacific, Atlantic, and Indian Oceans.
-The mid-point of that path, and likely point of entry, according to those calculations, is off the West Coast of the U.S., as indicated by the green circle on a map published by NASA (click below for larger image).
+The mid-point of that path, and likely point of entry, according to those calculations, is off the West Coast of the U.S., as indicated by the green circle on a map published by NASA (click below for larger image)."There were several folks along the western coast of North America, the U.S. Northwest, and Canadian Southwest who were looking to observe UARS as it came over," Johnson said.
+"Every one of those attempts came up negative, [so] that would suggest that re-entry did happen before it reached the North American coast [and] that most of this debris fell into the Pacific Ocean."

 This data is consistent with predictions made by the Inter-Agency Space Debris Coordination Committee (IADC), a group made up of 12 space agencies from around the world.
 Every year, they conduct a re-entry exercise, and UARS was this year's target.